rossclurman/extensions/README.md

 - [Feature Requests](#feature-requests)

 ### Overview
-The Infocyte RESPONSe extension system is build on top of [Lua 5.3](https://www.lua.org), which provides a small but featureful library of built in functions.
+The Infocyte RESPONSE extension system is build on top of [Lua 5.3](https://www.lua.org), which provides a small but featureful library of built in functions.
 This includes file system, string , I/O, math, operations (among others).
 Refer to the [Lua Reference Manual](https://www.lua.org/manual/5.3/contents.html) for detailed documentation on usage.